ramansbach/cluster_analysis/README.md

 (5) Analyze internal structure: twist angles and orderedness in terms of cluster hierarchy (6) Analyze system fractal dimension for a given timestep

+It has recently been extended to work with Gromacs XTC and GRO files.

+It can do optical and contact cluster analysis but not yet aligned cluster analysis for either HOOMD or Gromacs file types.

+Note that MPI support is currently not fully implemented.

 ### Organization of the  project

 The project has the following structure: